 2 BP Restricted to a large area (100-mile radius), such as a single county or large city.
-4 BP Restricted to a small area (1-mile radius), such as a small town or large, 6 BP multi-structure complex.
-Restricted to a tiny area (300-foot radius), such as a small village or radius), such as a small village or single building.
+4 BP Restricted to a small area (1-mile radius), such as a small town or large, multi-structure complex.
+6 BP Restricted to a tiny area (300-foot radius), such as a small village or single building.